virtualsecureplatform/TFHEpp/docs/CKKS.md

 interval assumed by the schedule.
 A dense bootstrap secret can exceed that bound and invalidate the practical error analysis.

-The current lvl6 noise is tuned for the 1108-bit bootstrap level.
-With the Parameter-Selection lattice estimator and the BDGL16 cost model, `n = 32768`, `q = 2^1108`, and `α = 2^-850` gives:
+The current lvl6 noise is tuned for the 888-bit bootstrap level.
+With `n = 32768`, `q = 2^888`, and `α = 2^-886`, the top-level integer noise

-- dense ternary secret: about `132.9` bits
-- sparse H=16 bootstrap secret: about `131.8` bits
+standard deviation is `σ = 2^2`.
+Lower active levels use the `3.2` floor.
+This matches the small-integer Gaussian noise shape used by RNS CKKS libraries and avoids the large absolute EvalMod noise from the old relative-noise setting.

+This schedule is close to Lattigo's local dense `N15QP880H16384H32` bootstrapping reference in ring size and modulus size: both use `LogN = 15`, total bootstrap modulus around 880 bits, and dense ternary main secrets.
+TFHEpp's current tuned schedule uses inverse-correction bounded-cos EvalMod (`degree=34`, `double_angle=4`, `inv_degree=5`).
+OpenFHE's local CKKS bootstrapping benchmark uses larger `ringDim = 2^16`/`2^17` sets with 50 to 59 bit RNS primes, so the TFHEpp retuned lvl6 path is in the smaller full-size bootstrapping neighborhood rather than the earlier high-noise 1108-bit experiment.

-The tuned schedule spends 996 bits across C2S, component split, EvalMod, and STC, leaving 60 bits for a post-bootstrap product at the input level.
-The previous `α = 2^-1129` setting gave only about `63` rough bits at the old 1152-bit bootstrap level.
+The tuned schedule spends 780 bits across C2S, component split, EvalMod, and STC, leaving `output_log_q = 108` and a post-bootstrap product level of 68 bits.
+That is 20 bits above the 48-bit input level.
 The lvl6 parameter also defines a `3.2` minimum CKKS integer noise standard deviation so direct low-active-level encryption does not round the default noise to zero.
 Reproduce the security check from the workspace root with:

 ```sh
 cd Parameter-Selection/python